 You should read the following summary together with the more detailed information appearing in this prospectus, as well as the financial statements and related notes thereto included in or incorporated by reference into this prospectus.
-In this prospectus, references to "BioScrip," the "Company," "we," "us," and "our" refer to BioScrip, Inc. and its subsidiaries on a consolidated basis; references to "CHS" refer to Critical Homecare Solutions Holdings, Inc. and its subsidiaries on a consolidated basis; and BioScrip's acquisition of CHS" refer to the acquisition, the offering of the old notes, our entry into the New Credit Facility and the related transactions as the "Transactions" and we refer to this offering as the "exchange offer."
-Additionally, we refer to the agreement pursuant to which we are detailed as caquire CHS as the "Merger Agreement."
+In this prospectus, references to "BioScrip," the "Company," "we," "us," and "our" refer to BioScrip, Inc. and its subsidiaries on a consolidated basis; references to "CHS" refer to Critical Homecare Solutions Holdings, Inc. and its subsidiaries on a consolidated basis; and BioScrip's acquisition of CHS is referred to as the "merger" or the "acquisition."
+In this prospectus, we sometimes collectively refer to the acquisition, the offering of the old notes, our entry into the New Credit Facility and the related transactions as the "Transactions" and we refer to this offering as the "exchange offer."
+Additionally, we refer to the agreement pursuant to which we agreed to acquire CHS as the "Merger Agreement."